-He was born probably at Lahai-roi, when his father was 59 and Abraham was 159 years old.
+Jacob, the son of Isaac and grandson of Abraham), was born probably at Lahai-roi, when his father was 59 and his grandfather Abraham was 159 years old.
 Like his father, he was of a quiet and gentle disposition, and when he grew up followed the life of a shepherd, while his brother Esau became an enterprising hunter.
 His dealing with Esau, however, showed much mean selfishness and cunning (Genesis 25:29-34).

-At the close of the fourteen years of service, Jacob desired to return to his parents, but at the entreaty of Laban he tarried yet six years with him, tending his flocks (31:41).
 He then set out with his family and property “to go to Isaac his father in the land of Canaan” (Genesis 31).
-Laban was angry when he heard that Jacob had set out on his journey, and pursued after him, overtaking him in seven days.
+Laban was angry when he heard that Jacob had set out on his journey, and pursued after him, overtaking him in 7 days.
 The meeting was of a painful kind.
 After much recrimination and reproach directed against Jacob, Laban is at length pacified, and taking an affectionate farewell of his daughters, returns to his home in Padanaram.
 And now all connection of the Israelites with Mesopotamia is at an end.